-The topography on the subject site is observed at its steepest in the south eastern corner.
+The topography on the subject site is observed at its steepest in the south eastern corner and the south western corner near Franlee Road.
 The gradients in these areas do not exceed 10% and will form parts of the internal road / driveway network and areas of communal open space.
 Dwellings are proposed across the flatter and predominantly cleared parts of the site across the central and northern sections.